Yoga for children: Health benefits

 The benefits for children are similar to those for adults.
 Emotional benefits include greater optimism and a less reactive nature.
 Mental benefits including increased focus, concentration and improvements in the quality of sleep have been reported.

 Academic performance improves, along with confidence in physical abilities.
 Yoga is used for the treatment of children with special needs, and to aid conventional medical treatment.

-Research suggests that yoga practice can protect boys from increases in negative behavior.
+Yoga practice helps to protect boys from increases in negative behavior.

 Physical benefits include increased flexibility, improved coordination and balance, and increased core and body strength.
-Mental benefits include stronger mind-body connection, increased self-esteem, better focus and concentration, and increased ability to relax and cope with stressful situations.
+Mental benefits include stronger mind–body connection, increased self-esteem, better focus and concentration, and increased ability to relax and cope with stressful situations.
 Social and emotional benefits include more awareness of self and others, and increased skill in problem solving and conflict resolution.

 Issues

 Some parents are worried by yoga's religious associations, believing that yoga is an offshoot of Hinduism.
 Yoga teachers accordingly sometimes avoid Sanskrit pose names, for instance saying cat/cow instead of Bidalasana, tree for Vrikshasana, and bridge for Setubandhasana.
 The yoga teacher and education researcher Andrea Hyde however states that yoga is not a religion and can fit into ordinary school curriculums, whatever the prevailing culture.